hurutoriya/mlops-case-study/index.md

 # Welcome to MLOps Case Study

-This page collect MLOps case study to spread knolwge of MLOps.
+This page collects MLOps case study to spread knowledge of MLOps.
 It might be help to Success your Machine Learning project!

-This Page coverd MLOps & ML Enginnering & Applied DataScience.
+This Page covers MLOps & ML Enginnering & Applied DataScience.
 They are bound up in each other.